yassinessadi/mastadon-data-hadoop-airflow-hbase/README.md

+## *project context*
+`project` aims to analyze social media data to obtain information about user engagement, content popularity, etc..
+It utilizes MapReduce for data processing, stores the results in HBase, and orchestrates the workflow using Apache Airflow.
+`Mission:`
+As a data engineer, my goal is to create a robust big data pipeline by extracting data from the Mastodon API, transforming it with MapReduce into key-value pairs, and storing it efficiently in HBase.
+I will enhance workflow management by integrating Apache Airflow for automated execution and real-time monitoring.

 ## ***Hadoop*** *Installation & Configuration on WSL2 (ubuntu)*
 > To install Hadoop, follow the [link](https://hadoop.apache.org/releases.html).
 In my case, I'm using Hadoop version 3.2.4 (binary).
 [Download Hadoop 3.2.4](https://dlcdn.apache.org/hadoop/common/hadoop-3.2.4/hadoop-3.2.4.tar.gz)